york-blockchain/fundamentals-of-backend-and-blockchain-development/4-class/exercise/hello-world-fs.md

 }
 ```

-Since we want to display this smart contract in our UI, let's update the `useEffect` function in our `HelloWorld.js` component to the following:
+Since we want to display this smart contract in our UI, let's add following to the `useEffect` function in our `HelloWorld.js` component to the following:

 ```javascript
 // HelloWorld.js